idiap/fast-transformers/docs/feature_maps.md

   function is `elu(x)+1`.
 It is also the default feature map.
 * [RandomFourierFeatures][5] approximates the RBF kernel using random Fourier features with trigonometric functions.
+* [SmoothedRandomFourierFeatures][8] approximates the RBF kernel plus a constant for numerical stability.
 * [Favor][6] implements the positive random features designed specifically for transformers in the paper "[Rethinking Attention with Performers][7]".
 It should be preferred over the RandomFourierFeatures.
+* [GeneralizedRandomFeatures][9] is a simplification of Favor which does not approximate softmax but it can increase the rank of the resulting attention matrix.

 [1]: /api_docs/fast_transformers/attention/linear_attention.html